 All images are freely available for non-commercial use.
 This includes private study, non-commercial research, use in single copies of criticism and reviews, use in examination papers and theses, and personal use by individuals.

-Commercial and editorial reproduction fees are offered at competitive rates.
+Commercial and editorial reproduction fees are competitive.
 For more information or to request high-resolution images, contact Wellcome Images.

-If you are a research scientist, clinical photographer or illustrator, we would love to see your work.
-You could access a wider audience through our biomedical image collection, which is used by broadcasters, publishers and academics across the world.
+If you are a research scientist, clinical photographer or illustrator, please look out for the next call for contributions.
+You could reach a wider audience through our biomedical image collection, which is used by broadcasters, publishers and academics across the world.
 All contributors receive commission and full credit for image uses, while retaining their original material and copyright.